Skip to main content

 The one thing that brings both of these classic cocktails together is the use of a few dashes of Angostura bitters.
 If you’ve ever taken a look at the cocktail menu at your favorite bar and you’ve spent time looking at the ingredients in the mixed drinks, you’ve likely seen the term “bitters.”
 There’s also a chance that even though you see the word often, you might not even know what bitters are.
 That’s okay.
 We’re here to help.

 In the most basic terms, cocktail bitters are highly concentrated tinctures featuring various flavors, herbs, roots, botanicals, and spices.
 Many bartenders referred to cocktail bitters as the salt and pepper of the mixology world.
 These flavor-packed ingredients are used in small amounts to round out the flavor profile.
 Oh yeah, they also contain alcohol as well.
-And not just a little alcohol; they typically have between 35-45% ABV.
+And not just a little alcohol; they typically have between 35% and 45% ABV.

 Angostura Bitters